MedHK23/IMT-CXR/README.md

 We now provide a pretrained  IMT-CXR on June 9, 2023!

 ## Online Demo
-Click the image to have a try with OmniFM-DR around the chest DR images
+Click the image to have a try with OmniFM-DR around the chest X-ray images

 <!-- Insert a pipeline of your algorithm here if got one -->
 <div align="center">